Frugal anniversary party decoration ideas to make this milestone extra special

 25th Anniversary Party Ideas

-Decorations for a 25th Anniversary Party
+Decoration Ideas for a 25th Anniversary Party?

 My folks will celebrate their 25th wedding anniversary in a few months.
 My brother and I are planning a party for them.
 It'll be at a clubhouse, so we can decorate it.
 But we're running short of money.
 Does anyone have suggestions that won't cost a lot?
 The party itself isn't a surprise, but I would like my parents to be surprised by our decorations.
 We really could use some frugal 25th anniversary party decoration ideas!

 Create a Keepsake Scrapbook